Joseph Crawford

 Assembly Is Simple, But...

-The hoop assembly is straightforward—literally just 4 nuts to attach the hoop to the backboard.
+The Huupe assembly is straightforward—literally just 4 nuts to attach the hoop to the backboard.
 However, this is where we encountered our first concern.

-When you open the device for any reason, you realize this isn't assembled in clean-room conditions.
+When unboxed, you can see this isn't assembled in clean-room conditions.
 There's debris visible behind the front glass of the screen—something you wouldn't expect from a premium product at this price point.
+Note that the white line visible in the photo is not a scratch; it's something on the screen behind the front glass.

 This isn't a functional issue, but it speaks to quality control standards that don't match the $799 MSRP.